wachaon/wes/docs/README.en.md

 ```

-This script outputs the visited *URL* to the command prompt in sequence.
+This script will sequentially output the visited *URL* to the console.

 `@wachaon/edge` registers an event for the *URL* and adds data to `res.exports` .
 The *URL* to be registered can be either `String` `RegExp` , and flexible settings can be made.